-There are approximately 135,000 cases in the United States each year, or roughly 4% of all pregnancies (some estimates suggest the occurrence is up to 8% of all pregnancies).
+There are approximately 135,000 cases in the United States each year, or roughly 4% of all pregnancies (some estimates, however, suggest the occurrence is up to 8% of all pregnancies).

 How does it happen?
 Scientists do not know what exactly causes this type of diabetes.
 Nonetheless, doctors believe the hormones produced during pregnancy seem to increase a woman’s resistance to insulin.
 Insulin is a hormone that helps transfer glucose, or blood sugar, from your blood into your cells where it is used as energy to keep your body running properly.

-When you have insulin resistance, your cells have difficulty using the insulin to complete this neccessary function.
+When you have insulin resistance, your cells have difficulty using the insulin to complete this necessary function.
 Eventually, the unused glucose builds up in your blood, resulting in a diagnosis of gestational diabetes.

-Interestingly enough, most women have some insulin resistence near the end of their pregnancy.
+Interestingly enough, most women have some insulin resistance near the end of their pregnancy.
 However, gestational diabetes is when this process occurs earlier in the pregnancy.

 There are very few signs or symptoms of gestational diabetes.
 Instead, most woman are diagnosed through a routine pregnancy blood test screening which typically occurs between weeks 24 and 28.

 The National Institute of Health has put together a checklist of Risk Factors worth reviewing.

 - You have a parent, brother or sister with diabetes.

 - You are African American, American Indian, Asian American, Hispanic/Latino, or Pacific Islander.